sita-samoa/sita-membership/docs/guides/tech_guide.md

 ### Dev environment with [docker4drupal](https://github.com/wodby/docker4drupal/releases)

 This repository has been set up to work with docker compose.
 You need docker and docker compose to use the commands below.
-You dont need to use docker.

 ```
 # start up containers